gierdo/gierdo.github.io/_posts/2023-12-17-llama-vim-igpu-amd-performance.md

 llama_print_timings:       total time =   26681.01 ms
 ```

+##### Resource consumption

+No CPU is involved whatsoever, but the fans have to spin up to cool the GPU.

 ### codellama-13b-instruct

 The second set uses the 13b parameters model of codellama in the `Q4_K_M`